-It is best to use the Duet3D forum for support : https://forum.duet3d.com/
+Please use the forum for support questions: https://forum.duet3d.com

-Please use the Duet3D forum for support: https://forum.duet3d.com/
+For any further help, please use the forum for support: https://forum.duet3d.com/